raku-community-modules/File-Find/README.md

 CAVEATS
 =======

-List assignment is eager in Raku, so if you assign `find()` result to an array, the elements will be copied and the laziness will be spoiled.
-For a proper lazy list, assign a result to a scalar value (see SYNOPSIS).
+List assignment is eager in Raku, so if you assign `find()`'s result to an array, the elements will be copied and the laziness will be spoiled.
+For a proper lazy list, use either binding (`:=`) or assign a result to a scalar value (see SYNOPSIS).